Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 What it Measures

 Heat Loss.
-How fast heat escapes through the material.
+How fast heat escapes.

 The Goal

 LOWER is Better.
-Aim for 1.2 W/m²K or lower.
+Aim for 1.2 W/m²K or less.

 Best For

-Extensions, North-facing rooms, and keeping bills low.
+Extensions, North-facing rooms, and reducing bills.

 What it Measures

 Solar Gain.
-How much sun heat enters the room.
+Sun heat entering room.

 The Goal